arelate/vangogh/README.md

 ## Getting started

-After you've installed `vangogh`, you probably want to authenticate your GOG.com username / password.
+After you've installed `vangogh`, you need to authenticate your GOG.com username / password.
 Please note - your credentials are not stored by `vangogh` and only used to get session cookies from GOG.com - exactly the same way you would log in to a website.

-There are two ways to do that:

-1) Run `docker-compose exec vangogh vg auth` and follow the prompts
-2) Import your cookies from existing browser session.
+To do that you'll need to import your cookies from existing browser session.
 To do that you need to create `cookies.txt` in the `temporary data` folder (see [docker installation](#Installation)), then follow [instructions here](https://github.com/boggydigital/coost#copying-session-cookies-from-an-existing-browser-session) to copy `gog.com` cookies into that file.
 When you run `vangogh` for the first time, it'll import the cookie header value and split individual parameters.

 Regardless of how you do it, the content of `cookies.txt` should look like this: